-Starting with one pilot installation, Whole Food’s confidence in WilsonPro grew rapidly and they began incorporating a WilsonPro cellular amplifier solution into roughly 27 of its stores.
+Starting with one pilot installation, Whole Food’s confidence in WilsonPro grew rapidly and they began incorporating WilsonPro solutions into roughly 27 of its stores.
 Today, a preliminary site survey for the viability of a WilsonPro system is now part of planning behind many Whole Foods store openings across the nation—from Washington to Florida.

 Choosing WilsonPro as a solution provider allowed Whole Foods to overcome its challenges with cell signal reception—all without reconfiguring store layouts or limiting the selection of future locations.
-They were also able to boost cell signal for all customers in the store, no matter their carrier with WilsonPro's solution.
+They were also able to enhance cell signal for all customers in the store, no matter their carrier.

 More importantly, customers and team members can stay connected throughout the store, which is an ideal outcome for a purpose-driven company whose values are established in sustainability.